adefiqri12/ironwarden/README.md

 - [x] Added edit and delete options for stored passwords.
 - [x] Passwords are hidden and directly pasted to reduce exposure.
 - [x] Memory cleaning for secure password handling using `ctypes`.
+- [x] Automatic password generation with custom length and customizable options:
+    - Only numbers (for PINs)
+    - Lowercase only
+    - Mixed case
+    - Mixed case with numbers
+    - Mixed case with numbers and special characters

 ## Planned Features